The Nationalist Movement (Belize): Black nationalists

-A branch of Marcus Garvey's Universal Negro Improvement Association (UNIA) movement was formed in British Honduras in 1920.
+A branch of Marcus Garvey's Universal Negro Improvement Association (UNIA) movement formed in British Honduras in 1920.
 William Campbell was president of the branch and Samuel Haynes was its general secretary.
-Garvey himself came to British Honduras to visit the newly formed branch in 1921, and spoke at public meetings about the aims and activities of the UNIA.
+Garvey himself came to British Honduras to visit the new branch in 1921, and spoke at public meetings about the aims and activities of the UNIA.
 His visit was a success, with one meeting attracting about 800 people.
-Despite the concerns of the governor and the British Honduras establishment, Garvey insisted he was a loyal subject of the British empire and that the UNIA wished only to help black people to build a government of their own.
-Samuel Haynes left British Honduras along with Garvey, something which hampered the organisation of the British Honduras UNIA Branch.
-The UNIA later became embroiled in a dispute over a legacy left by a benefactor by the name of Isaiah Morter, and even though Garvey returned to British Honduras in 1929 to try to settle the dispute, it split as a result.
-The UNIA therefore became relatively inactive from this time onwards, but despite this it still exercised great influence over the nationalist movement throughout the 1930s and 40s.
+Despite the concerns of the Governor and the British Honduras establishment, Garvey insisted he was a loyal subject of the British empire and that the UNIA wished only to help black people to build a government of their own.
+Samuel Haynes left British Honduras along with Garvey, something which hampered further organisation of the British Honduras UNIA Branch.
+The Branch later became embroiled in a dispute over a legacy left by a benefactor named Isaiah Morter, and even though Garvey returned to British Honduras again in 1929 to try to settle the dispute, the branch split as a result.
+The UNIA therefore became relatively inactive from this time onwards, however it still exercised great influence over the nationalist movement throughout the 1930s and 40s.
 Among its leaders were Lionel Francis, L.D.
 Kemp, and Calvert Staine, (vice president).

 A radical nationalist group, first called the British Honduras Independent Labour Party, then the People's Republican Party, and finally the People's Nationalist Committee was formed in 1940.
 At their meetings the group called for the expulsion of all white men, the creation of a republic in union with the United States of America and the substitution as the national flag of the Union Jack with the flag of 'Belize Honduras'.
 Among its leaders were John Lahoodie, Gabriel Adderley, and its chief leader Joseph Campbell, also known as the 'Lion of Judah'.
 They were frequently attacked at their meetings by loyalists, and Campbell was repeatedly jailed.
 Lahoodie and Adderley later went to live in Guatemala.

 Later in 1969, Evan X Hyde, a young black middle-class Creole, and graduate Dartmouth College, formed the United Black Association for Development (UBAD) on a black nationalist platform and began seriously attacking the PUP's economic and social policies, equating them with neo-colonialism and denouncing them as "politricks".
 He joined trained lawyers Said Musa and Assad Shoman in the formation of their People's Action Committee (PAC), which was against "the North Atlantic economic domination (of Belize)" (Shoman) and in the analogue movement RAM (Revolutionary Action Movement) formed by a fusion of the two.
 Although none of these movements lasted for very long, they all left serious impressions on the psyche of the PUP, which prided itself on being the party of the people.